SciRooPlot/SciRooPlot/README.md

 ```
     source /path/to/PlottingFramework/.plotrc
 ```
+With this you can also just create a bare plotting project via `plot-init myProjectName`.

 The PlotManager is the pivot point of the PlottingFramework.
 In your application you will have to
 ```cpp